Yunxiang-Li/Unreal5_GameProgrammingPatterns/SpatialPartitioning/README.md

 #### 2. Handle Large Objects

-- If an object is larger than a single cell or crosses cell boundaries, multiple adjacent cells are grouped into a larger parent cell.
-- This process repeats, creating progressively larger cells until the entire world is represented in a **tree structure**.
+If an object spans multiple cells, it is either:
+- Assigned to the **smallest parent cell** that fully contains it (modern version, common for rendering optimizations).
+- Or **duplicated across multiple child cells** for precise spatial queries (traditional version, common in physics).

 #### Tree Structure for Efficiency:

-- Each cell is a node in the tree, with smaller cells forming the leaves and larger, grouped cells forming the branches and root.
-- To check for collisions, objects only need to compare with:
+- Cells are organized into a **hierarchical tree structure** for optimized queries:
+  - Rendering Octree:
+    - A **traditional** octree is used for lighting and rendering, where objects crossing cell boundaries are promoted to the smallest parent cell.
+    - This simplifies traversal and reduces memory overhead for render-related calculations.
-  - Other objects in the same cell.
+    - the query scope is limited to objects in the same cell and objects in adjacent cells (to account for edge cases).
+  - Physics Octree:
+    - A more **modern** octree or similar structure is likely used for physics collision detection, where boundary-crossing objects may be duplicated or referenced in multiple child cells for greater spatial precision.
-  - Objects in directly connected parent or child cells in the tree.
+    - the query scope is limited to objects in the same cell and direct parent or child cells.

 ## 2D and 3D Spatial Partitioning